mondem0/tank-test-2/README.md

 # Roblox Enemy AI Scripts

 This repository ships two standalone Roblox server scripts that drive enemy behaviors without relying on `Humanoid:MoveTo`.
-Both scripts only need a model with a `PrimaryPart`; they keep that part anchored and pivot the entire model along the computed navigation path so custom creatures of any size stay in control.
+Both scripts only need a model with a `PrimaryPart`; they pivot the entire model along the computed navigation path each heartbeat so custom creatures of any size stay in control.

 - [`docs/StalkerEnemy.lua`](docs/StalkerEnemy.lua) keeps its distance from the closest player by constantly backing up or advancing until it matches a configurable standoff radius.
 - [`docs/WatcherEnemy.lua`](docs/WatcherEnemy.lua) stalks the nearest player but freezes the moment anyone is looking at it, resuming the chase as soon as every observer looks away.